-The hot social topic today is “police reform”.
+A hot social topic today is “police reform”.
 This is a topic that I fully intend on addressing.
-I will however not be calling my platform “police reform”.
+However, I will not be calling my platform “police reform”.
 I will instead refer to my platform as “Building A Bridge”.
-This platform has not been run through my platform committee and is subject to change.
-Not sure what I mean by platform committee?
-I encourage you to read my bio and my mission for an explanation.

 One thing is for sure, doing nothing will continue to deepen the divide while doing too much will limit our police officer’s ability to prevent and solve crimes in Anne Arundel County.
 The best way to “Build A Bridge” is to gather our front-line citizens and our front-line officers together and have the uncomfortable conversation.
 Out of those uncomfortable conversations will come the best solution for all.
 Not just the best solution for one side of this issue.